CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * after a few seconds, you can input the username and password (service specific) and access the server.

 !!!
 Note
-    Also when using RStudio, you need to save save your data in **Shared-directory** if you and your colleagues need to work on the same files.
+    Also when using RStudio, you need to save save your data in **Shared-directory** if your colleagues need to work on the same files.

 <img width="574" alt="space" src="https://user-images.githubusercontent.com/83574067/122595541-4efcbc00-d071-11eb-9e34-ad96e414f506.png">